Cement mortar is defined as the homogeneous mixture of cement, sand, and water in a suitable proportion.

 ~ The joints form by mortar should not develop cracks and they should be able to maintain their appearance for quite a long time.

-~ It is used to give soft even bed between the different layer of brick and stone masonry for equal distribution of pressure over the bridge.
+~ It is used to give a soft even bed between the different layers of brick and stone masonry for equal distribution of pressure over the bridge.

 ~ It is used to fill up the joints of pipes.

 ~ It is used to generate the appearance of the structure.